HBS-Urosystem/urosystem.kit2/cms/blocks/urodapter/intro.en.md

           * UroDapter® might be applied for diagnostic purposes, too – e.g. retrograde urethrography, fistulography
         subhead: A device for many indications
     anchor: intro
+  - type: cta
+    button: How to buy?
+    link: /shop
 ---